-The narrator uses quotations of other authors to convey her feelings or impressions, and the novel itself seems to be aware that it is a deeply intertextual work.
+The narrator uses quotations of other authors to convey her feelings or impressions, and the novel itself seems to be aware of being a deeply intertextual work.

-The style is unapologetically experimental (a la Rachel Cusk), and you sort of have to follow its enigmatic flow.
+The style is unapologetically experimental (almost a la Rachel Cusk), and you sort of have to just go with its enigmatic flow.
 There are some beautiful reflection nestled within this unconventional narrative, and I think this is a must for the lovers of the arts.

 A short and interesting read, I look forward for more from Gaiza.